-Bit/Field Name Туре Reset Description 31:4 reserved RO 0 Reserved bits return an indeterminate value, and should never be changed.
-3 Fault3 R/W 0 When set, the PWM3 output signal is driven Low on a fault condition.
-2 Fault2 R/W 0 When set, the PWM2 output signal is driven Low on a fault condition.
+Bit/Field Name Туре Reset Description 31:2 reserved RO 0 Reserved bits return an indeterminate value, and should never be changed.
 1 Fault1 R/W 0 When set, the PWM1 output signal is driven Low on a fault condition.
 0 Fault0 R/W 0 When set, the PWM0 output signal is driven Low on a fault condition.